 In it’s most elemental form, the path to becoming an interesting person has little to do with material circumstances, which is good news, though great privilege or poverty can make some approaches to an interesting life harder to access.

-An interesting person is a curious person, a relentlessly curious person with the integrity to follow that curiosity, to listen to it’s lessons and express it’s insights even if this seems to threaten her or his entire worldview.
-In other words, becoming interesting is on the other side of fear, fear of the unfamiliar, fear of changes in your own identity.
+My experiences seeking out fascinating people suggests this: An interesting person is a curious person, a relentlessly curious person with the integrity to follow that curiosity, to listen to it’s lessons and express it’s insights even if this seems to threaten her or his entire worldview.
+In other words, becoming interesting is on the other side of fear, fear of the unfamiliar, fear of your own identity changing.
+Interesting people lose interest in defining themselves.
+Interesting people weather identity crisis as part of their normal internal weather.

-Interestingness is not an identity.
-It’s a way to move through life, of allowing your sense of self to empathize and merge with the people and places around you.
+To be interesting is not some new identity, to be donned for all time.
+The most interesting humans may transcend the hunger to tailor an identity at all.
+Profound curiosity is a way to move through life, of allowing your sense of self to empathize and merge with the people and places around you.

 Interested people inevitably become interesting.
 They can think on the questions that for so many border on thought crime.
 A person like this can weigh the arguments of people with wildly differing views.
 They understand that a critique of something you do, or even what you may believe, is not an attack on who you are.

-An interesting person can test in the laboratory of his or her mind and heart the truth claims of communists, Buddhists, Catholics, corporate leaders, poets and physicists and learn to piece out and stitch together a uniquely coherent worldview.
-They can mull these perspectives in such a way that their identity, the story they tell themselves about themselves is held lightly and not easily threatened.
-Such folks can discuss the idea that joining an elite group, for instance, can diminish our empathy for those outside the group, without feeling that we (inside the group) are bad or wrong for creating exclusivity.
+An interesting person can test in the laboratory of his or her mind and heart the truth claims of communists, Buddhists, Catholics, corporate leaders, poets and physicists and learn to piece out and stitch together a uniquely coherent worldview, an evolving worldview.
+They can digest these perspectives in such a way that their identity, the story they tell themselves about themselves, is held lightly and not easily threatened.
+Such folks might consider the idea that joining an elite group, for instance, can diminish our empathy for those outside the group, without feeling that we (inside the group) are bad or wrong for creating exclusivity.

+What could a future education include?
 Access to reliable knowledge, substantiated truth claims, mentors and discussion partners are vital.
 Basic needs must be a given or the metabolism of a young person’s mind will be impeded.
 We need a robust social safety net.
 Nutritious food, shelter and affection should be a given.
-Fear inhibits learning and, for those living with scarcity, adventures seem inaccessible, unimaginable.
+Learning practical skills and problem solving should be a given.
+Freedom from fear, a given, part of a curriculum not yet invented.
+Fear inhibits all other forms of learning and, for those living with scarcity, adventures seem inaccessible, unimaginable.

 I can imagine a world where access to adventure and exploration and time for reflection are considered birthrights, along the lines of a basic education, food and water.
-In such a world, with structure in place for information to be digested into knowledge, then further perhaps into insights or wisdom, the majority of people are freed from fear of want.
+In such a world, with structure in place for information to be digested into knowledge, then further perhaps into insights or wisdom, the majority of people can experience the liberation of their creative potential.
+The last European Renaissance would pale by comparison.

 In short, a more equitable and magnanimous distribution of resources, I think, could lead to a world bursting with interesting people.
 In such a scenario, we all win.